indeaguy/car-personality/README.md

 - macOS (for the NGI Emulator)
 - Homebrew package manager
 - Node.js version 8 (required for GM NGI SDK compatibility)
-- Package manager: npm, yarn, or bun
+- Package manager: npm or yarn

 > **Important**: The GM NGI SDK requires Node.js version 8.
 We'll use Homebrew to install nvm, then use nvm to manage Node versions.